 - 1-1/2 teaspoons paprika

 - 1 broiler/fryer chicken (3 to 4 pounds)

 - 2 lemon slices

 - 1 can (12 ounces) beer or nonalcoholic beer

-- In a small bowl, combine the first six ingredients.
+- In a small bowl, combine the first 6 ingredients.
 Gently loosen skin from the chicken.
 Brush chicken with oil.
-Sprinkle 1 teaspoon of spice mixture into cavity.
+Sprinkle 1 teaspoon spice mixture into cavity.
 Rub the remaining spice mixture over and under the skin.
 Place lemon slices in neck cavity.
 Tuck wing tips behind the back.

-- Place chicken over drip pan; grill, covered, over indirect medium heat for 1-1/4 to 1-1/2 hours or until a thermometer reads 180°.
+- Place chicken over drip pan; grill, covered, over indirect medium heat until a thermometer reads 180° 1-1/4 to 1-1/2 hours.
 Remove chicken from grill; cover and let stand for 10 minutes.
 Remove chicken from can.
-Yield: 4 servings.